The Five Mountains of North East America

 Known as North Eastern Pennsylvania’s favourite playground, The Pocono Mountain region also has a unique cultural heritage.
 In the Winter The Poconos are more famous for its resorts and great skiing.
 However, during the other seasons the region is known for its natural beauty and historical towns.
 Enjoy the blooming springtime laurel blossoms or explore the mountains on horseback or by bike in summer.
 Alternatively you can tee off at a golf course or sample a micro-brew at one of the local breweries.

 Enjoy another leisurely morning in Pennsylvania or take advantage of some of the great outlet shopping before heading back to Newark, to fly home later today.

 - Direct return flights from London (Please ask us about other departure airports)

 - 14 nights hotel accommodation and room tax

-- Fully insured compact hire car for 2 drivers
+- Fully insured compact hire car (larger vehicles are available)

 - A detailed travel pack containing a day by day itinerary, driving instructions, maps and other information